otm/limes/README.md

 go build
 ```

 If protobuf definitions are updated `protoc` is needed on the system.
 Installation instructions are available at https://github.com/google/protobuf. Ẅhen protoc is installed run go generate.
+Currently build with `libprotoc 3.1.0`.

 ```
 go generate